dacchan/Swiftensions/README.md

 # Swiftensions

-`Swiftensions` is a little handy library of Swift extensions.
+`Swiftensions` is a little handy library of Swift Extensions.

 ## Requirements